FluuxIO/XMPP/README.md

 As such, we build the platform differently based on the target / build system:

 - With Carthage and Cocoapods, we use Apple Network.framework and thus target iOS 12+ and MacOS 10.14+.
+  It means that for standard iOS ou MacOS build, there is no other dependencies.
 - With SwiftPM, we use Swift-NIO to be compliant with both Linux and older MacOS version.

 This decision allows us to keep all build system very simple, while having a good platform reach.